This post is a travel guide with the best things to do in Mysore. A city in the state of Karnataka in Southern India,

 1. Mysore Palace

-The best thing to do in Mysore is a visit to the Mysore palace.
+One of the best things to do in Mysore is a visit to the Mysore palace.
 It was once the seat of power and residence of Mysore’s royal family.
 Now it is open to the public and the interior is just as colourful and beautiful as what you see outside.
 Each room has new surprises such as detailed wood carved doors and fine paintings.

 Look closely and you see that outside the palace is decorated with light bulbs.
 In fact, there are more than 96,000 of them.
 Every sunday evening at 7 pm the palace is illuminated.
 My first day in Mysore started and ended with the palace in all its glory.